federocco/reservations/README.md

 # Reservations

-A simple test project for use the Facebook Auth with Node.js
+A simple test project for use the Facebook Auth with Node.js + Express + Typescript